Enterprise Edition

 2.2.1.
 Multi-threaded incremental solving

-These numbers are strongly dependent on move selector configuration, size of the dataset and performance of individual constraints.
-We believe they are indicative of the speedups you can expect from this feature, but your mileage may vary significantly.
+These guidelines are strongly dependent on move selector configuration, size of the dataset and performance of individual constraints.
+We recommend you benchmark your use case to determine the optimal number of move threads for your problem. |

 Enabling multi-threaded incremental solving

-Enable multi-threaded incremental solving by adding a @PlanningId annotation on every planning entity class and planning value class.
-Then configure a moveThreadCount:
+on every planning entity class and planning value class.

-• Quarkus
+Quarkus

-• Spring
+Spring

-• Java
+Java

-• XML
+XML

-Add the following to your application.properties:
+Add the following to your application.properties

 quarkus.timefold.solver.move-thread-count=AUTO

-Add the following to your application.properties:
+Add the following to your application.properties

 timefold.solver.move-thread-count=AUTO

-Use the `SolverConfig` class:
+Use the SolverConfig

 SolverConfig solverConfig = new SolverConfig()